As facial bones decrease with age: dissolving, shrinking, and leaving empty spaces,

 Even with the success of her original and 2nd edition program, she was not content to end it there.
 When Deborah reached the age of 60, most new acquaintances still guessed her to be in her 40s, but Deb was noticing some subtle facial changes she was not happy with.
 An extensive investigation led her to believe bone atrophy was the cause.
-She then developed Jolting and Pressure Reps for the remodeling of facial bone (increasing the bones density), and Cross Stretching to promote collagen and increase elasticity.
+She then developed Jolting and Pressure Reps for the remodeling of facial bone (increasing bone density), and Cross Stretching to promote collagen and increase elasticity.
 The 2010 3rd edition of FlexEffect Facialbuilding includes these two completely new and innovative anti-aging techniques.

 Right after the release of Deb’s 3rd edition, research, including a study carried out at the Baylor College of Medicine in Houston, correlates with Deb’s finding.
 These recent studies have shown beyond doubt that bone atrophy contributes significantly to facial aging, and that gravity and repetition of facial expressions are not such important factors in the aging process and more importantly, facial exercise just might be a way to slow down the bone loss.